 - Influenza vaccine:

-- An influenza vaccine is required for students who will be attending the Medical Assisting clinical practicum fall or winter quarter [Sept.
+- An influenza vaccine is required for students who will be attending the Medical Assistant clinical practicum fall or winter quarter [Sept.
 01 – March 31].

 - Medical or Religious Exemption: